Demorro/Emscripten-CMake-Libraries-Minimal/README.md

 # Emscripten-CMake-Libraries-Minimal
 Minimal project with multiple dependent libraries, buildable as both WASM and regular old C++ libraries.
-Designed to test polymorphism and other such native assumptions inside emscripten, as well as document how to build emscripten projects.
+Designed to test polymorphism and other such native assumptions inside emscripten, as well as document how to build multi-library emscripten projects.

 ## Dependencies
 - Emscripten 3.1.6